melihsunbul/bilkent-university-scheduler/README.md

 ## Theory of Operation
-The new algorithm implemented by commit 9102865 is the Bron-Kerbosch maximal clique finding algorithm.
+The new algorithm implemented is the Bron-Kerbosch maximal clique finding algorithm.
 I realized that the scheduling program could be thought of as a graph where vertices represent a section of a class and edges exist between vertices that are compatible (can be taken together).

 Representing the problem as a graph means that possible non-conflicting schedules are maximal cliques.
 Therefore, to find all possible schedules, I implemented the Bron-Kerbosch maximal clique finding algorithm.